 To spend some time in the outdoors, look no further than the Catskill Scenic Rail Trail.
 It’s just behind the main road, open year-round, and stretches for twenty six miles of trail great for hiking, biking, horseback riding or cross-country skiing.
 Those looking for a more challenging hike can head to Palmer Hill, just outside of Andes, for a 3.7 mile hike boasting magical views.
 Last but not least, ask a local about their favorite swimming hole.
 They’re plentiful in these parts!

 Where To Eat & Drink Around Hobart, NY: An English Pub & Farm-to-Table Gems

-A twenty minute drive will take you to some of other regional hotspots, where reservations are also recommended.
+A twenty minute drive will take you from Hobart, NY to some of other regional hotspots, where reservations are also recommended.
 For lunch or dinner, Table on Ten is a must-visit that sits on an otherwise unassuming fork in the road, in a middle-of-nowhere town.
 Food is ordered counter-service, then grab a spot in the cozy basement or their beautiful back yard.
 Though the entire menu is great, they’re best known for their wood-fired pizzas.
 Brushland Eating House is another local gem, about 15 minutes from Hobart in bucolic gem of Bovina.
 Their reputation has earned press from Vogue, Eater NY, Conde Nast Traveler, and more.
 In the same town, check out Russel’s General Store for a breakfast sandwich, afternoon snack, or to peruse the aisles of local crafts and food offerings; then head up the mountain and pay a visit to Burnett Farms’ farmstand.